JcDenton86/cordova-plugin-jc-googledrive/README.md

 To contribute to the Android native code please open `dev-android` in Android Studio (on slow connections the initial "Building 'dev-android' Gradle project info" may take a while).

+###### Authentication

+While developing the dev-android project you will need your own authentication credentials.
+Please follow the instructions at https://developers.google.com/drive/android/auth.
+Run `keytool -exportcert -keystore ~/.android/debug.keystore -list -v` for the SHA1 and `gr.jcdenton` for the package name.
+Use these at console.developers.google.com for a new Android API key and then you'll be given a Client ID.
+This project set up should be okay without utilitizing the client ID anywhere in our code.
+Re-build the project and hereafter Google Drive Android authentication should be no problem and granted by your Google account and the prompts provided automatically.

 ## Credits

 This plugin has been created by [Jeries Besharat](http://students.ceid.upatras.gr/~besarat)